Glaucoma

 What causes glaucoma?

-The eye constantly produces aqueous, the clear fluid that fills the anterior chamber (the space between the cornea and iris).
+The eye constantly produces aqueous, the clear fluid that fills the anterior chamber, which is the space between the cornea and iris.
 The delicate balance between the production and drainage of aqueous determines the eye’s intraocular pressure.
-Most people’s eye pressure when measured will fall between 8 and 21mmHg.
-A pressure above 21 mm Hg may indicate the possibility of you developing Glaucoma.
+Most people’s eye pressure will fall between 8 and 21 mmHg when measured.
+A pressure above 21 mmHg may indicate the possibility of developing glaucoma.

 Common types of glaucoma